JackDaniells/csv-parser/README.md

     PossibleWords []string
 }
 ```
-> If a column is not found within the `TableColumnSchema` list, it is kept in the output table as a non-standard column.
+> If a column is not found within the `TableColumnSchema` list, it is kept in the output table as a not standardized column.

 #### `ColumnMatcher`

-this struct is responsible for selecting from a list of combinations for a column names, which column name should be kept.
+This struct is responsible for selecting from a list of combinations for a column names, which name should be selected.
 ```go
 type ColumnMatcher struct {
     Matches  []string